 Secured credit cards are the go-to cards for people who can’t get approved for a traditional credit card.
 There’s nothing wrong with having a secured credit card as long as you pick one that reports to the major credit bureaus and has few fees.

 What makes a secured credit card different from other credit cards is that you make a security deposit to get a credit limit.
 Some secured credit cards come with lots of fees, but there are a few credit cards that keep fees to a minimum.
 If you don’t have enough money for a security deposit right away, you can spend a few months saving up for the security deposit.
-The Orchard Bank Secured MasterCard, Citi Secured MasterCard, and the Capital One Secured MasterCard have a minimum security deposit of $200.
-The Capital One Secured MasterCard may even lower your security deposit to $49 or $99 and still give you a $200 credit limit.
+The Capital One Secured MasterCard has a minimum security deposit of $49, $99, or $200 for a a $200 credit limit.

 Get a Co-Signer

-When you can’t get a credit card on your own, you may be able to take advantage of someone else’s good credit.
-You could get someone with a job and good credit to apply with you.
-Getting a credit card with a cosigner has drawbacks.
-You have another person in your finances, watching your purchases, and making sure you pay the credit card.
+If you can’t get a credit card on your own, you may be able to take advantage of someone else’s good credit.
+You could get someone with a job and good credit to apply with you, but be aware that getting a credit card with a cosigner has drawbacks.
+You have another person involved with your finances, watching your purchases, and making sure you pay the credit card.
 If you’re not responsible with the credit card, i.e. you miss payments or max out the card, the cosigner’s credit is affected, too.
-Tread lightly when you get a joint credit card with someone else.
+Think carefully before you get a credit card with someone else.